N4321D/MooseWare/README.md

 1. install poetry (see: https://python-poetry.org/)
 2. clone repository
 3. goto folder where repository is and run `poetry install`
-4. to start: make sure the poetry env is activated `poetry shell`, then go to the rec_app folder and run the main.py file

 ### Micro controller driver:
 To use this Arduino sketch, follow these steps: